marcrdavis/ArduinoTITO-PlayerTracking/README.md

 A homebrew slot machine player tracking and display project By Marc Davis (10/22/2020)

+  Project goals: To allow home slot machine owners the ability to use the player tracking display and card reader (with RFID modifications) which are normally non-functional outside of casinos.
+This replaces the Bally MasterCom device.
+The initial release only stores player tracking data locally.
+I will soon include a way to share player data across multiple machines via WiFi.

   Hardware requirements: Arduino Mega 2560 R3; RFID RC 522; Cytron WiFi Shield; Compatible vacuum fluorescent display or LCD; if using an LCD then modifications will be required.